IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # Three-Year Assessment

-The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA and LLC.
+The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA2 and LLC.
 This should be presented to the community after a period of roughly three years of operation.
-The assessment may potentially include recommendations for improvements or changes in the IASA and/or LLC.
+The assessment may potentially include recommendations for improvements or changes in the IASA2 and/or LLC.

 # Acknowledgments